 Once the shares have been sold that first time, stockholders will need a place to resell them, kind of like a used car lot for stocks.
 This is called the stocks’ “secondary market,” but it’s more familiarly referred to as just “the stock market.”

 The vast majority of all stocks are listed on one stock exchange and there are 60 major stock exchanges globally; the top 16 are often called “The $1 Trillion Club” since the market capitalization of its component stocks tops one trillion dollars.
 The stocks traded on the $1 Trillion Club represents 87% of all global market capitalization, and the New York Stock Exchange, with its 18,486 listed stocks, is the megalodon of global exchanges, representing almost $30 trillion in market cap.
-(The poor little Malta Stock Exchange, with just four stocks listed on its exchange, is, let's face it, destined to forever have its nose pressed against the $1 Trillion Club’s window.)
+(The poor little Malta Stock Exchange, with just four stocks listed on its exchange, is, let's face it, destined to forever have its nose pressed against the $1 Trillion Club’s window).
+The ten biggest stock exchanges in the world are listed below:

 However, even though a stock is listed on one exchange, it could well be available for purchase on other exchanges.
 Depositary receipts are clever ways that banks list stocks on other exchanges than their home exchanges.
 For this reason, a Cleveland-based Honda Accord enthusiast (and yes, there’s a club for this) may use a broker to buy Honda Motor Company stock (symbol: HMC) on the NYSE through an American Depositary Receipt (ADR), even though it’s listed and primarily trades on the Tokyo Stock Exchange.